laurenhquan/block_blast_buddy/README.md

 ## 3. Generate the Solution
 - Click "Generate moves" at the bottom of the GUI.
     - A new window should appear to show the solved board with the steps to reach the solution.
+### Key
 - Red blocks represent the pieces the solution has placed.
 - Purple blocks represent a row/column cleared.
 - Blue blocks represent remaining blocks in the board.
 - Gray blocks represent empty spaces on the board.
 ## Alt.
 If No Solution Exists
 - A new window should appear to show a "Game Over" screen, meaning no valid solution was found.